What is covered well

 Modeled Today

-Federal taxes, current supported state income taxes, working-side FERS contribution drag, and tax-adjusted retirement cash flow are modeled in the year-by-year output.
+Federal tax estimates, state income-tax models, working-side FERS contribution drag, and tax-adjusted retirement cash flow appear in the year-by-year output.
+They are not tax returns or certified future-law calculations.
 Local city, county, and municipal income taxes are not modeled.

 Deterministic TSP withdrawals are modeled in the core projection, with Traditional and Roth balances tracked separately.
+Pre-retirement employee contributions are capped by the current modeled TSP elective-deferral and catch-up limits, with agency automatic and matching contributions tracked separately.
 Four withdrawal-source modes are supported: Traditional-first, Roth-first, Proportional, and a threshold-aware guardrail mode.
 Fixed annual in-plan Roth conversions after retirement are also modeled.
 When more than one withdrawal-source mode applies, results rank them on projected lifetime federal tax plus Medicare drag.
 The threshold-aware mode is a year-by-year guardrail heuristic, not a full lifetime optimizer.
 Optional historical replay (Results → Stress) runs additional deterministic projections from bundled CPI and TSP fund-return data on your timeline; it is illustrative and may truncate if history ends before your horizon.
 See the Monte Carlo and Historical Replay scope notes below.

 Coverage Today